Experimental demonstration of quantum advantage for NP verification with limited information

 Taking into account the above, we see that the probability that Arthur does not obtain the values of the four variables for any clause in an instance is at most $(1-p_h^4)^{O(N)}$.
 This can be made arbitrarily small, and therefore the completeness arbitrarily close to 1, as long as $p_h^4=O(N^{-1})$ for a large enough constant, which in turn implies that it suffices to take $|\alpha|^2$ on the order of $O(N^{-1/4})$ with a large enough constant.
+Note that by taking $|\alpha|^2$ on the order of $O(N^{-1/4})$, the verifier is expected to receive $\widetilde{O}(N^{3/4})$ clicks in the detectors.
+This is higher than the $O(\sqrt{N})$ bits in the original protocol of Ref.~\cite{aaronson2008power}, where one can choose a specific measurement (depending on the clauses) to always get the value of a clause and hence check satisfiability.
+In fact the $O(\sqrt{N})$ is needed to prove the uniformity of the state.
+In our case, the way we achieve a good probability of measuring all variables in a clause of the instance is by increasing the $|\alpha|^2$ to ensure we are measuring enough variables, and that number needs to be now $\widetilde{O}(N^{3/4})$ to make the probabilities work out.
 We will see later that experimentally we will pick specific values for $N$ and $|\alpha|^2$ that keep the completeness higher than $0.9$.

-\paragraph{Soundness.} We are going to show now that if the 2-out-of-4 SAT is a NO instance, then the soundness of the protocol, namely the probability of Arthur accepting the proof, is small enough no matter the strategy of the prover as long as the promise of unentanglement holds.
+We are going to show now that if the 2-out-of-4 SAT is a NO instance, then the soundness of the protocol, namely the probability of Arthur accepting the proof, is small enough no matter the strategy of the prover as long as the promise of unentanglement holds.
 For this, we highlight again two important features of our test and the properties of the SAT instances we are dealing with.
 First, at least a $\delta$ fraction of the clauses are unsatisfiable for any assignment of variables, and second, the probability of measuring a particular variable is lower bounded by the fact that Arthur inputs an honest coherent state into the interferometer, even if Merlin sends no photon in his corresponding state.

 We can then bound the probability that Arthur measures the values of some variables and finds a clause that contains them and is not satisfied.
 We have already seen that the minimum probability of Arthur obtaining a value for any variable, no matter what Merlin sends, is $p_d \geq 1-e^{-|\alpha|^2}$.
 Then, following the same rationale as before, since a constant $\delta$ fraction of clauses are unsatisfied for any assignment, we can conclude that the probability of measuring the values of four variables that make a clause unsatisfied is at least $\delta p_d^4$.
 Assuming again that there are $O(N)$ clauses in an instance, the probability that Arthur does not find any unsatisfied clause is at most $(1-\delta p_d^4)^{O(N)}$.
 So again we just need to pick $|\alpha|^2$ large enough in order to make the soundness small enough.
 In particular, since $\delta$ is a constant, we can pick as before $|\alpha|^2 = O((\delta N)^{-1/4}) = O(N^{-1/4})$ and make soundness arbitrarily small.
 We will see later that experimentally we will pick values for $N$ and $|\alpha|^2$ that keep the soundness lower than $0.6$.\\